isomerpages/bca-peb/_pe-registration-examination/PPE/Apply for PPE.md

 description: ""
 third_nav_title: PPE
 ---
-Application to sit for the Professional Engineering Examination (PPE) 2023 has opened and will close on 7 Mar 2023.  <br>The examination is tentatively scheduled in May 2023.
+Application to sit for the Professional Engineering Examination (PPE) 2023 has opened and will close on 7 Mar 2023.

+The examination is tentatively scheduled in May 2023.

 For information on PPE 2023, please refer to [Information for Applicants – Practice of Professional Engineering Examination 2023](/files/Downloads/Info%20on%20Exams/PPE_2023.pdf).